WJTZIL/WJTZIL/README.md

 ## Hi there 👋

 It's me WJTZIL. 😄
-You might know me from: <a href="https://www.planetminecraft.com/member/wjtzil/">Planet Minecraft</a>
+You might know me from: <a href="https://www.planetminecraft.com/member/wjtzil/">Planet Minecraft</a> or Discord.

 What conutry I am from:
 Poland 🇵🇱